FrancesBW/bellamy/README.md

 * ```--norestrict``` will turn off the signal-to-noise restriction that is applied on the first iteration of cross-matching.
 Only target sources above an SNR cutoff (where SNR is peak_flux/local_rms) are passed to the matching function.
 This restriction is applied by default to provide the most accurate initial offset model.

+* ```--overwrite``` will allow output files to overwrite files of the same name.
+If those files already exist and overwrite is active, the logger will also display a warning on which files will be overwritten.

+* ```--nofluxmodel``` will turn off the modelling of a flux adjustment factor across the target catalogue field of view.